jesusrrc/jesusrrc/README.md

-# GitHub Page of Jesus Rafael Rijo
+# GitHub Page of Jesus Rafael Rijo Candelario

 My name is Jesus Rafael Rijo Candelario.
 I am currently a computer science and mathematics double major at Mercer University, intending to graduate after May 2023.